-My work has been sponsored by the NSF, DoE, AFOSR, and industry.
+My research has been sponsored by National Science Foundation, Department of Energy, Air Force Office of Scientific Research, and industry partners.
 Publications coauthored with my students and other collaborators have appeared in Operations Research, INFORMS Journal on Computing, INFORMS Journal on Optimization, and INFORMS Journal on Applied Analytics, among others.
 I serve on the editorial boards of Networks (Wiley) and Journal of Global Optimization (Springer).

 Ph.D. in Industrial Engineering, 2007